-Does a Lack of Sleep Cause Weight Gain?
+Is There a Link Between Lack of Sleep and Weight Gain?

 Improve memory, reduce stress, sharpen attention, lengthen years of life...
 As if there weren't enough reasons to catch those Zzz's each night, sleep proves to have a large impact on weight!